GRAINS-Wheat surges by daily limit, soyoil hits record high after Russia invades Ukraine

 Russia and Ukraine account for about 29% of global wheat exports, 19% of corn supplies and 80% of sunflower oil exports.
 Traders worry the conflict could trigger a scramble to replace those supplies.

-Still, top wheat importer Egypt cancelled its latest purchasing tender after receiving just one offer after the invasion.
+Still, top wheat importer Egypt canceled its latest purchasing tender after receiving just one offer after the invasion.

 "With the ports shut down, that takes a big chunk of grain off the global market and that might send more business to the U.S.," said Ted Seifried, chief agriculture strategist for the Zaner Group.